davidlukac/routing_debug/README.txt

 which downloads and enables the module.

-Only dependency of the module is `devel` module.
+Only dependency of the module is `Devel` module.

 # Tutorial

 After module is installed, the usage is very simple.
-Module registers it's main path (`/rounting_debug`), which directly shows available menu routing information in a table.
+Module registers it's main path (`devel/rounting_debug`), which directly shows available menu routing information in a table.
 Two additional tabs are available on the page: raw devel formatted menu data and settings page.
 Settings page allows _'debug log'_ toggle to be enabled, which logs additional information to watchdog, in case of _'magic